react-cosmos/react-cosmos/NEXT.md

 ### Custom webpack config

 Probably the most common scenario.
-Most of us end up with a hairy custom config sooner or later.
+Most of us end up with a hairy webpack config sooner or later.
 Use the `webpack.configPath` setting to point to an existing webpack config.

 You can also point to a module inside a dependency, like in the following Create React App example.